Field School

 $10/pwyc

-In this Spring Field School session, we will work through the theory and practice of FPJ — including KNF principles, optimization strategies, and application techniques — before harvesting in-season plants to make a collective ferment together.
-Participants will take home a small batch of FPJ to ferment at home for a week, ready to apply as a spring foliar.
+In this Spring Field School session, we will work through the theory of KNF plant growth regulators, harvest in-season plant material from the CRAY@Downsview growing spaces together, and begin a collective ferment with brown sugar.
+Participants take home a small batch to complete at home over one week, ready to apply as a spring foliar.
 This “Sunday Breakfast Club” hands-on workshop will be followed by coffee and light refreshments.

 Sunday, April 26, 2026